by Heidi | Jan 1, 2025 | Articles, Flowers of the Month, History of Flowers, Meaning of Flowers

 You are brilliant, analytical, and somewhat of a perfectionist.
 You are ultra-competent and knowledgeable.At times, people find you intimidating.
 You can be a bit sarcastic and harsh.
 You don’t really consider yourself a lucky person.
 In your view, people create their...

-by Heidi | Nov 8, 2021 | Articles, History of Flowers, Meaning of Flowers
+by Heidi | Nov 8, 2021 | Articles, Flowers of the Month, History of Flowers, Meaning of Flowers

 Meanings -You’re A Wonderful Friend, Cheerfulness and Rest November’s birth flower, the chrysanthemum, celebrates the vibrant colors of autumn leaves.
 Also known as “mums,” chrysanthemums comes from the Greek prefix chrys- meaning golden and -anthemion, meaning...